Tips for a Luxury Vacation on a Budget

 Leave key tourist areas to find better-priced food also.
 The heavily-trafficked tourist areas tend to always have the most expensive menus and usually lower food quality than elsewhere in your destination.

 When you’re traveling, you may like to do guided tours, and that’s understandable.
 You can see everything and get a feel for the location with an experienced, knowledgeable guide.
 These tours can be extremely expensive, though.

 Instead of paying a tour company and guide, consider downloading guided tours on your phone or tablet.
 You can listen as you walk and get much of the same experience but for free or at a very low cost.

 Go During Off-Season

-If you’re traveling with kids, it can be a challenge to go somewhere during the off-season because of school schedules, but whenever possible if you can try to travel during the down times.
+If you’re traveling with kids, it can be a challenge to go somewhere during the off-season because of

 Different locations have different off-seasons, so do some research when you’re planning it.
 Most big cities don’t really have an off-season, but if you want to take a cruise, for example, consider going in October.
 You’re taking a risk because of hurricane season, but you’ll likely find deeply discounted prices.

 If you want to go to Europe, consider going in winter as most people go in summer.
 If you’re considering an island, think about going in summer as many people escape to islands during winter.
 St. Barth’s is a good example.
 If you travel to this luxury Caribbean island in winter, you will pay triple or more the prices you would pay if you waited until summer to go.